ciaraadkins/funkai/README.md

 ## Prerequisites

-This library is built on top of the OpenAI API.
-Ensure you have the OpenAI Python client installed and configured.
+This library is built on top of the OpenAI & Claude API.
+Ensure you have the OpenAI or Claude Python client installed and configured.

 ## Contributing